by Niklas Göransson

 – A few of the interludes were written in direct connection with trance states and are now listened to either before or after moments ’when the fullness of horror and that of joy coincides’.
 I feel as if I’ve succeeded when I can enjoy the end result of what was once written in connection with meditations while engaged in the same activity, a return to the source.
 On a related note; I’m also very curious about Jung and his teachings, but I’ve only just gotten started with my reading.

 In the early 20th century, Swiss intellectual titan Carl Gustav Jung founded a school of psychotherapy called analytical psychology – it has since proven highly relevant for a number of fields; philosophy, theology, archaeology, anthropology and so forth.
-Jung is also credited with defining a number of important psychological concepts such as the collective unconscious, archetypal phenomena, and synchronicity.
+Jung is also credited with defining important psychological concepts such as the collective unconscious, archetypal phenomena, and synchronicity.

 – His teachings appear to have a lot to offer since he approached psychology in such a mythological and almost religious way, implementing ancient ideas of myth and alchemy in his thinking and writing.